 Bacterial STDs.
 Chlamydia, gonorrhea, and syphilis are good examples of STDs caused by bacteria.
 These issues can be treated with antibiotics and should go away after the antibiotic treatment is completed.

 Parasitic STDs.
 STDs that are caused by parasites like Trichomonas Vaginalis can be cured using antibiotics, antiparasitic drugs, or prescription shampoos.

 Viral STDs.
 STDs caused by a virus cannot be cured completely, but they can be managed.
 The most common types are HPV, genital herpes, hepatitis B, and HIV.

-Downriver Obstetrics & Gynecology provides comprehensive women’s health care at our office in Trenton, MI.
-Call us today at (734) 671-2110 to schedule your appointment today!
+Downriver Obstetrics & Gynecology provides comprehensive women’s health care at our gynecology clinic in Trenton, MI.
+Our gynecologists are board-certified by the American Board of Obstetrics and Gynecology and have extensive experience accurately diagnosing and effectively treating STDs.
+Give us a call at (734) 671-2110 to schedule your appointment today!
 We see patients from Detroit, Dearborn, Taylor, Southgate, Flat Rock, Carelton, and the surrounding areas.